Abi-Ali/Car-rental-testing/README.md

 # Car-rental-testing
-Car Rental Web apllication Testing using Selenium IDE and Webdriver car_services.side :- to be opened in selenium IDE main_test.py :-to be run through terminal
+Car Rental Web apllication Testing using Selenium IDE and Webdriver

+1)car_services.side :- to be opened in selenium IDE

+2)main_test.py :-to be run through terminal